Stereo Calibration

 CLI Usage

-Stereo calibration uses separate CLI commands: one to generate the stereo model from calibration images, and apply-stereo to reconstruct 3D velocities from PIV vectors.
+Stereo calibration uses two CLI steps: detect targets to generate a stereo model, then apply-stereo to reconstruct 3D velocities.

 Step 1: Generate Stereo Model